 Seasoned professionals with more than fifteen years of experience often have a CV in the range of five to seven pages.

-Most professionals will not need to develop a CV.
+However, most professionals will not need to develop a CV.
 You can simply utilize a one- to two-page resume.

 CVs may be the better choice if you are thinking about going into particular fields, including: